GitMe23/playwright-frontend-framework/README.md

 ## 🔒 Environment Variables & Secrets

-Environment variables are loaded using dotenv.
+Environment variables are loaded using dotenv with an example .env that would never normally be in a github repo.
-The test suite uses these variables to manage login credentials and other secrets securely.
+The test suite uses these variables to manage demo login credentials and other secrets.

 ✅ Make sure to never commit real credentials in .env.demo.
 Use .env locally and add it to .gitignore.